-Max DNS Entries – Defines the maximum number of DNS queries that may be triggered by use of network objects containing hostnames.
+Max DNS Entries – Defines the maximum number of DNS queries that may be triggered by the use of network objects containing hostnames.
 75% of the queries are reserved for the forwarding firewall and 25% for the host firewall.
 Network objects used in both forwarding and host firewall rulesets will trigger two DNS queries and be counted twice.

 - Max Pending Inbounds – Maximum number of pending TCP inbound requests.
-This parameter only comes into effect when the TCP accept policy is set to inbound for the access rule.
+This parameter comes into effect only when the TCP accept policy is set to inbound for the access rule.

-- Max BARPs – Defines the maximum number of bridging ARPs allowed.
+- Max BARPs – (advanced) Defines the maximum number of bridging ARPs allowed.
 A bridging ARP entry (BARP) stores the information that specifies which bridge interface corresponds to a certain MAC address.
 Additionally, associated IP addresses are stored along with the BARP entry.
 Modifying this value may be useful for large bridging setups.

 - Dyn Service Names (RPC) – Maximum number of dynamic service name entries.

 - Inbound Mode Threshold [%] – Threshold of pending accepts, at which point the firewall switches to the inbound TCP accept policy to guard against SYN flooding attacks.